sleeptoken/zettelkasten/Android Permission Overview.md

 ```
 and that will trigger the dialog asking the user whether the app is allowed to access the contacts or not.

-If you now open the app and click allow close the app and run the main activity again, you can see in the logs that we now get

-a 0 as the return of checkSelfPermission, and that means access was granted.
+If you now open the app and click allow, you can see in the logs that we now get a 0 as the return of `checkSelfPermission`, and that means access was granted.
 Now theoretically we are allowed to access the contacts.
-Two fun facts

 > First of all, you cannot request permissions that have not been declared previously in the Android manifest.
 Again, this helps with transparency.
 An app cannot ever request reading the contacts if it was not transparently mentioned before.

 The `RequestPermission` function actually works with intents.
 So you send this intent to the package manager, and the package manager is then responsible for showing the dialog and of course then handles the response by the user.

+## Security Boundaries of Permissions

 ### References
 [Android Permissions](https://app.hextree.io/courses/android-permissions/permission-overview)